Classification Utility, Fairness, and Compactness via Tunable Information Bottleneck and R\'enyi Measures: Experiments

 We create a training partition containing both images referable and non-referable for DR of light skin individuals but only non-referable images of dark skin individuals.
 We use the same partition as in \cite{paul2020tara} to compare with their method, using a training set that consists of 10,346 light skin images referable for diabetic retinopathy (DR = 1, ITA = 0), 5,173 non-referable light skin images (DR = 0, ITA = 0), and 5,173 non-referable dark skin images (DR = 0, ITA = 1).
 Then for a fair assessment of our method's performance we evaluate on a balanced test set with an equal number of positive and negative examples for both dark and light skin individuals, with the set containing 2,400 images equally balanced across DR and ITA.

 As shown in Table \ref{tab:eyepacs}, our method outperforms all other methods, showing improvements in accuracy and fairness across all metrics.
-We show a result with a value of $\alpha > 1$ in the bottom row, showing that it is still possible to achieve promising performance with higher $\alpha$ values, although best results for most metrics were achieved with values of $\alpha < 1,$ as expected since these values correspond to an approximation of a tighter upper bound on the $I(Z;X)$ mutual information term (that is being minimized).
+We show a result with a value of $\alpha > 1$ in the bottom row, showing that it is still possible to achieve promising performance with higher $\alpha$ values, although slightly better results for most metrics were achieved with values of $\alpha < 1$.
 Usual caution should be exercised in interpretations since -- despite our aligning with data partitioning in~\cite{paul2020tara} -- other variations may exist with~\cite{paul2020tara,deepvariational,skoglund2020} due to non-determinism, parameter setting or other factors.
+Of interest is that we outperform the baseline in both fairness and accuracy.
+While somewhat unexpected, as we typically expect a trade-off between fairness and compression, this is potentially due to the compression term $I(Z;X)$ acting as a regularizer and improving generalization performance, as argued by \cite{deepvariational}.

 We perform a second experiment where we use the same networks from before trained using $S = $ ITA but test on a balanced test set where $S = $ Ethnicity (defined as in \cite{paul2020tara}), with labels coming from a human clinician.
 The test set consists of 400 images equally balanced across DR and ethnicity.
 We show these experimental results in Table \ref{tab:eyepacs_ethnic}, where we outperform the other methods across most metrics, including the most important $\text{\text{CAI}}$ scores.
 As we achieve similar results using ITA and race labels from a human clinician, we show that ITA can successfully be used as an easily obtained alternative to manual label annotation, further supporting conclusions reached by \cite{paul2020tara}.
 These results also demonstrate the ability of our method to perform well in this type of protected factor domain adaptation problem where a different protected factor is used after initial training, which is important in settings where the actual protected factor is not revealed for privacy reasons.